AI For Ceiling Leak Calls

 Yes.
 It captures resident impact, owner-thread context, access notes, photos, deadline pressure, and update expectations before staff respond.

-Why build a ceiling leak call plan separate from water damage restoration?
+Why build a ceiling leak call path separate from water damage restoration?

 Because ceiling leak callers search and decide differently.
 They care about active dripping, source uncertainty, photos, safety-sensitive concerns, and whether the company sounds prepared.